byrokrat/accounting/README.md

 [Read the complete documentation here.](docs)

-Although it would be possible to build a general bookkeeping application around *Accounting* it was developed with two scenarios in mind:
+Although it would be possible to build a general bookkeeping application around *Accounting* it was developed with two distinct scenarios in mind:

 1. Analyzing accounting data (possibly exported from general bookkeeping).
 1. Generating bookkeeping data using templates (and possibly import to general bookkeeping).

+To enable import and export of bookkeeping data *Accounting* supports parsing and generating files in the [SIE](docs/02-sie.md) file format.

-## Building queries
+## Analyzing data

 <!-- @expectOutput "/^-300\.00Verification using account 1921$/" -->
 ```php